-Our friends at SnackTools, a suite of web applications that will simplify the way you create and publish rich media content, is giving away 10 VIP memberships to the entire suite of tools for an entire year (valued at $288).
-Read on to see how you can win a membership.
+Our friends at SnackTools is giving away 10 VIP memberships to the entire suite of tools for an entire year.

 A great website design is important to any business trying to find success online, but if a website doesn’t have a chance at good search rankings, very few people may ever get to see it.
 To avoid having a website that is not search engine friendly, you simply need to take into consideration some basic SEO principles and good content development practices.